SamuelCordano/ECN-results-explorer/README.md

 ## Tools

-This project uses the framework Streamlit and the libraries plotly, matplotlib and joylib to create cool graphs
+This project uses Python and the following libraries:
+- Streamlit
+- plotly
+- matplotlib
+- joylib

 ## Contributing